Happy Paws: Your Guide to Pet Safe Lawn Edging

 Pet Safe Lawn Edging

-- Other pet-safe edging—Plastic rounded top edging, brick pavers, poured concrete edging, and concrete blocks all offer safe options for separating grassy and non-grassy areas.
+Plastic rounded top edging, brick pavers, poured concrete edging, and concrete blocks all offer safe options for separating grassy and non-grassy areas.

-- Rock mulch—Rounded rock mulch, such as river stone, is a another good alternative to traditional edging.
+Rock mulch: Rounded rock mulch, such as river stone, is a another good alternative to traditional edging.
 Steer clear of small granite rock or any other sharp-edged stone, as it could injure your pet if stepped on.

 Protecting Your Pet